stuartsierra/pairhost/README.md

 Use the i386 DEB packages.
 You need to install the client, node, and server packages, in that order.

 2. Enable password-based SSH login to the EC2 instance.
+Put the line `PasswordAuthentication yes` in `/etc/ssh/sshd_config`.
 Create a new user account with a password if necessary.

 3. On the EC2 instance, start the NX server: